krystal/moonrope-swift/README.md

   /// This delegate method will be called when a request fails for any reason. func moonropeRequest(moonropeRequest:MoonropeRequest, didNotSucceed response: MoonropeResponse) {
     // Show an error or something.
-You can add your own login for this.
+You can add your own logic for this.
   }

 }